 Our training program emphasizes an evidence-based approach to clinical practice.
 The internship year at Nationwide Children's is designed as primarily a clinical endeavor.
 There are opportunities for interns to become involved in small research projects during their internship year.
 However, our policy is that prior to consideration for involvement in research during the training year, interns are making adequate progress toward defense of their dissertation.

 Evaluation is an ongoing process and all supervisors and interns are encouraged to share feedback with each other throughout the year.
 An informal evaluation is completed at the two-month mark.
 Formal evaluations of interns are completed three times a year at four, eight and twelve months.
 Interns are evaluated by all faculty members who have supervised them during that period of time.
-The intern's preceptor is responsible for conveying the results of these evaluations to the intern and the intern’s track director, and the internship training committee.
+The intern's preceptor is responsible for conveying the results of these evaluations to the intern, the intern’s track director, and the internship training committee.

 Interns also provide regular feedback to training staff.
-Group feedback is provided to individual supervisors.
-Additionally, interns complete program evaluations at six and twelve months.
+Interns complete program evaluations at six and twelve months during the year.
 This feedback helps training staff address current issues, as well as make necessary changes for subsequent training classes.

 Office of Program Consultation & Accreditation

 American Psychological Association